Stephen-J-Whitaker/music-aid/README.md

 # **Music Aid : Songbook**
-[‘Music Aid : Songbook’]( https://music-aid.herokuapp.com/) is a website for musicians and songwriters who want a more efficient way to manage their songs than the traditional method of using  a folder overflowing with printouts.
+[‘Music Aid : Songbook’]( https://music-aid.herokuapp.com/) is a website The website, (hosted on [Heroku](https://www.heroku.com/) and implemented with the aid of the Python Django framework), for musicians and songwriters who want a more efficient way to manage their songs than the traditional method of using a folder overflowing with printouts.

-The website is hosted on [Heroku](https://www.heroku.com/) and is implemented with the aid of the Python Django framework.
+Over time songbooks become full and unwieldy.
+Gathering songs together for a particular gig can be time consuming and accessing a desired song at a performance, especially quickly can be a challenge.
+This is where Music Aid : Songbook comes in.
+Music Aid : Songbook is a digital repository for all the songs belonging to a musician or songwriter.

 Any person who would like a digital songbook is able to register on the site and then enter their songs into the system.
 Their songs remain private to them and, with the exception of the system administrators, no one else who does not have their user credentials can access them.
 This protects their copywrite and that of others work on the system.